V4Fire/Client/src/base/b-router/README.md

 #### Using a path with the router transition methods

-When you use router transition methods, like, "push" or "replace", you basically specify a route to go by a name, but, also, you can use a path of the route.
+When we use the router transition methods, like, "push" or "replace", we basically specify a route to go by a name, but, also, we can use a path of the route.
 The code below:

 ```js